csmukherjee/home/_pages/about.md

 ---
 permalink: /
 title: "Hey there, I am Chandra!
-Short for Chandrasekhar (which somehow ended up as "Chandra Sekhar" on official paperwork)"
+Short for Chandrasekhar (which somehow ended up as \"Chandra Sekhar\" on official paperwork)"
 excerpt: "About me"
 author_profile: true
 redirect_from: